Why Are Granny Squares Different Sizes? 6 Fixes

 Practice your magic ring until you can produce a consistent ring size.
 The magic ring should be just large enough to comfortably fit 12 double crochet stitches in the first round without crowding.
 If you use the chain method, try chaining 4 and see if the resulting ring fits your first round comfortably.
 If not, adjust to chain 3 or chain 5.
 Moogly has an excellent video tutorial on the magic ring technique that is worth watching if you are struggling with this step.

-How Do You 6.
-Working Too Fast or When Tired?
+5. Working Too Fast or When Tired

 Speed and fatigue have a direct impact on stitch consistency.
 When you crochet too quickly, your hands move faster than your brain can maintain consistent tension.
 When you are tired, your grip weakens and your stitches become looser and less uniform.
 Both of these scenarios lead to granny squares that look different from one another.